Discordianism: Original Snub

 The "Original Snub" is the Discordian name for the events leading up to the judgement of Paris, although more focus is put on the actions of Eris.
 Zeus believes that Eris is a troublemaker, so he does not invite her to Peleus and Thetis's wedding.
-Having been snubbed, Eris creates a golden apple with the word kallisti (καλλίστη, 'for the prettiest') inscribed in it.
+Having been snubbed, Eris creates a golden apple with the word kallisti (καλλίστῃ, 'for the prettiest') inscribed in it.
 This, the Apple of Discord, is a notable symbol in Discordianism and is included in the Sacred Chao.
 It is traditionally described as being made of gold.
 (Note: Whether that gold was metallic or Acapulco is noted as uncertain.)

 Curse of Greyface

 One of the most important parts of Discordianism, the Curse of Greyface features prominently on several pages of the Principia Discordia.
 According to Principia Discordia, Greyface was a man who lived in the year 1166 BC and taught that life is serious and play is sin.
 The curse is the psychological and spiritual imbalance that results from these beliefs, both individually and within groups, nations, and civilizations.

 In addition to the generic advice of cultivating the natural love of chaos and playing with her, the Principia Discordia provides "The Turkey Curse Revealed by the Apostle Dr. Van Van Mojo" to counteract the Curse of Greyface.
 The Turkey Curse is designed to counteract destructive order.
 It derives its name from the fact that the incantation resembles the sounds of a turkey.